 Offensive Line – A-

-· Tackles Clevonne Davis and Gerald Toussaint have done a pretty good job against the bull rush and outside moves.
+· This unit has lived up to it’s billing as one of the top in the state with it’s hard-nosed play, and exquisite technique· Tackles Clevonne Davis and Gerald Toussaint have done a pretty good job against the bull rush and outside moves.
 There has been a bit of trouble with inside moves against the better defenders, like the St. Thomas line, and Daumatas Venckus from Cypress Bay.

 · Guards Kevin Gonzalez and Daniel Lennon have been pretty steady on the inside.
 Their agility has come in handy on traps and power plays.
 Their inline blocking has been pretty good as well.
 They have been twisted on stunt action by the defense, and have had multiple holding calls because of it.